complexorganizations/wordpress-manager/.github/readme.md

 ---
 ### Features
-- Install WireGuard on a server
+- Install Wordpress on a server

 ---
 ### Author